client retention

 There are many ways to achieve this, but the goal is the same: satisfying a client’s needs, helping them with questions and issues, and ideally, upselling them on related services.

-Why customer retention is important
+Why customer retention important is

 The main purpose of retaining customers is to ensure that your business continues to grow while helping them succeed with their own goals.
 The latter should be part of you customer success strategy, as those that have a viable business can stick with you for a longer period of time.